HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - What does writing mean?
 To connect the dots - which are your thoughts, ideas, and the purpose behind them - and then extract, deliver them in the best possible manner.
 To write is to think.
 To think is to evolve.
 Writing is often the process by which you realize you do not understand what you are talking about.
 - Good writing is felt instantly.
 Not only is it packed with ideas and insight, it has a certain momentum that compels you to keep reading.
 - If you can write about your interests, you can generate new opportunities, and set yourself up for future monetization of said interests.
 - Such writing attracts attention, delivers a high-value message, and encourages people to follow you and your work, eventually raise the collective well-being.
+That's the meaning of life.
 > You were put on this earth to piece together the puzzle of reality – your writing is how you document your findings.
 ---
 # Preparation